openstack/nova/doc/source/admin/pci-passthrough.rst

    Nova will ignore PCI devices reported by the hypervisor if the address is outside of these ranges.

+.. versionchanged:: 26.0.0 (Zed):
+  PCI passthrough device inventories now can be tracked in Placement.
+  For more information, refer to :ref:`pci-tracking-in-placement`.

+.. versionchanged:: 26.0.0 (Zed):
+  The nova-compute service will refuse to start if both the parent PF and its children VFs are configured in :oslo.config:option:`pci.device_spec`.
+  For more information, refer to :ref:`pci-tracking-in-placement`.

+.. versionchanged:: 26.0.0 (Zed):
+  The nova-compute service will refuse to start with :oslo.config:option:`pci.device_spec` configuration that uses the ``devname`` field.

 Enabling PCI passthrough
 ------------------------